-Voters must receive a notice for the vote, and credentials for voting.
+Voters must receive a notice for the vote and credentials for voting

-Votes must be recorded;
+Votes must be recorded

 Results must be tallied

-The outcome must be shared with voter.
+The outcome must be shared with voters

 The major difference between onsite and remote votes is time.
 Remote votes typically run over a period of time, allowing for ample opportunity to address the four elements above.
-On-site votes have much less time accomplish these items, with the added pressure of your voters being right there watching.
+On-site votes have much less time to accomplish these items, with the added pressure of your voters being right there watching.

-On-site vote setup takes a little more coordination, but is still a straight forward process on the ElectionBuddy platform.
+On-site vote setup takes a little more coordination but is still a straightforward process on the ElectionBuddy platform.
 Follow the steps outlined for a successful vote.

 Providing Notice and Credentials to Voters